BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-07-ångstromCTF-Confetti.md

 ## <- Do your thing, binwalk ->

 We passed the image through binwalk first to see if there was anything else attached to the file.
 Going back to the lyrics we were given for the description of this challenge, it mentions confetti dropping from the sky.
-Reminds us of a certain binwalk argument that looks like a star falling from the sky: <code>binwalk --dd ".*" confetti.png</code>
+Reminds us of a certain binwalk argument that looks like a star falling from the sky: <code class="language-plaintext highlighter-rouge">binwalk --dd ".*" confetti.png</code>

 ![binwalk-stars](https://user-images.githubusercontent.com/104336820/167224259-8fbff8f7-b7e5-43c2-9a09-6f58c0fd518c.png)